 Be aware of your ethical obligations

 The most difficult situations will be where compliance with one disclosure obligation will necessarily result in violation of another.
-This was the case for one German lawyer practising in the UK, who refused to make a disclosure of client information as required by the British Proceeds of Crime Act 2002.The lawyer was convicted and imprisoned in the UK for refusing to disclose the information – even though the disclosure would have subjected him to disciplinary measures in Germany.
-Such situations are especially delicate and may require seeking out separate counsel to help you navigate them.
+This was the case for a German lawyer practising in the United Kingdom, who refused to make a disclosure of client information as required by the British Proceeds of Crime Act 2002.The lawyer was convicted and imprisoned in the UK for refusing to disclose the information – even though the disclosure would have subjected him to disciplinary measures in Germany.
+Situations such as this are especially delicate and may require seeking out separate counsel to help you navigate them.

 Also keep in mind that, as an advocate, your role will always be to advance your client’s interests.
-Therefore, you will likely have an obligation not to do anything that would endanger your client – for example, by waiving privilege.
+Therefore, you are likely to have an obligation not to do anything that would endanger your client – for example, by waiving privilege.
 An inadvertent disclosure may allow prosecutors to seize incriminating information protected by a constitutional right or other privilege.
-Where your adversary in the arbitration seeks disclosure of documents containing such information, know how to explain to the tribunal why such documents simply cannot be produced, and consider whether there is an alternative means by which your adversary can obtain the desired information in a manner that will not violate your client’s privilege.
+If your adversary in the arbitration seeks disclosure of documents containing such information, know how to explain to the tribunal why the documents simply cannot be produced, and consider whether there is an alternative means by which your adversary can obtain the desired information in a manner that will not violate your client’s privilege.

 Think before you speak publicly

-Don’t forget, however, that, where there are parallel criminal proceedings, the confidentiality or secrecy obligations applicable to the criminal proceedings may extend to the arbitral proceedings.It is thus of vital importance that you understand and preserve criminal confidentiality obligations, such as the US rule of Grand Jury Secrecy – which provides an exception to the public nature of criminal proceedings in the US at the stage where the charges to be brought against a suspect are being decided.
+However, don’t forget that, when there are parallel criminal proceedings, the confidentiality or secrecy obligations applicable to the criminal proceedings may extend to the arbitral proceedings.It is thus of vital importance that you understand and preserve criminal confidentiality obligations, such as the US rule of Grand Jury Secrecy, which provides an exception to the public nature of criminal proceedings in the United States at the stage when the charges to be brought against a suspect are being decided.
 You should understand which details you can share publicly and which you may not, at least until further order by the relevant authorities.
-Where some manner of criminal proceeding is pending, going public without considering applicable obligations can have negative consequences for you and your client.
+When some manner of criminal proceeding is pending, going public without considering applicable obligations can have negative consequences for you and your client.
 In other words, you must figure out how to use information to advance your client’s interests without your disclosure becoming a disadvantage for the client.
-Where you need to disclose information that you have obtained in the course of a criminal proceeding, explore whether you can obtain the information through other, non-protected means.
+If you need to disclose information that you have obtained in the course of a criminal proceeding, explore whether you can obtain the information through other, non-protected means.

 Likewise, breaching the confidentiality obligations in the arbitration may cause a party to lose favour with the tribunal, lead to sanctions for counsel and even expose the client to an award of damages or costs.In Pope & Talbot v.
 Canada, for example, a NAFTA tribunal ordered the claimant to pay costs of US$10,000 after its counsel leaked to the media a draft document that was inadvertently sent by opposing counsel.
 In a decision that was made public, the tribunal found this disclosure to be ‘highly reprehensible’ and considered it either ‘an intentional violation’ of the tribunal’s confidentiality order or a ‘reckless breach’ thereof.